dallaval5u/Python_spectra_subrataction/README.md

 To install open a terminal and type git clone https://github.com/dallaval5u/Python_spectra_subtraction.git

-then go into the app with cd Python_spectra_subtraction
+then go into the app with cd Python_spectra_subtraction_app

 then install with python setup.py install